 New Security Challenges

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
-With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.
+With over 44,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-Times Higher Education Ranking 2020
+Times Higher Education Ranking 2023

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

-You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:
+You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

-- OtherDetails -
+- Other requirements -

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA units offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.

 This subject focuses on non-traditional security threats and challenges.
 It introduces students to the concepts of securitization and human security.
 It then assesses a range of non-traditional security threats, addressing the risks and dangers associated with them, as well as discussing ways to manage them.
 Students will examine areas such as global terrorism, insurgencies, transnational organised crime, the international arms trade, environmental security, population and refugees, poverty and development, global health, energy security and the challenges for Australia.
-In combination with PICX110, the subject forms the basis for training in security studies.

-- Assessment 3 (60%)
+- Major essay (60%)

-- Assessment 4 (10%)
+- Online participation (10%)